-WHEREAS, the City receives Community Development Block Grant ("CDBG") funding from the U.S. Department of Housing and Urban Development ("HUD") to undertake particular projects and activities, under Title I of the Housing and Community Development Act of 1974, as amended ("HCD Act"), Public Law 93-383; and
+WHEREAS, the City receives Community Development Block Grant ("CDBG") funding from the U.S. Department of Housing and Urban Development ("HUD") to undertake particular activities, including the provision of public services to eligible persons under Title I of the Housing and Community Development Act of 1974, as amended ("HCD Act").
+Public Law 93-383 and